Marinaobdulia/Marinaobdulia.github.io/House_Pricing.md

-# House Pricing
+## House Pricing
 ---
-*Marina Moreno*

 The aim of this project was applying machine learning concepts to predict house prices, based on a set of given attributes.
 The dataset used was downloaded from Kaggle.
 The methods used to model the predictors were Decision Tree and K-Nearest Neighbors Regressors.

 It has been used holdout (75% train, 25% test) for model evaluation, combined with 2-fold cross-validation for hyper-parameter tuning.
 Moreover, hyper-parameters have been adjusted using either random-search or bayesian-optimization.